If you have any problems or questions, please contact us at email@example.com

 You can create a new user or edit an existing one at any time from within your Admin Panel.

 Go to Admin Panel → Manage Users to create a user.
-Provide their name, email address, a temporary password (they can change this later), their company name, and any notes that you want to associate to that users (e.g. “Met at NAB”).
-Then, select the Music Access Profile you want them to have (more on music access profiles further down).
-If this new user should be a site admin, adjust the drop down for Admin Permissions to read “Full Access”.
-If they are an admin, they will not be assigned a Music Access Profile, and will have full control over the site.
-If you have given a non-admin user the ability to download tracks via their Music Access Profile, then you can define the max number of downloads to allow to the user during any recurring time interval (daily, weekly, monthly, yearly).
+Provide their name, email address, a temporary password (they can change this later), and any notes that you want tied to that user.
+Then, select the Music Access Filters that should be enabled on that account (more on Music Access Filters further down).
+If the new user should be a site admin, adjust the drop-down for Admin Permissions to read “Full Access”.
+Admins have access to all content on the site.
+If creating a non-admin account with the ability to download tracks via their Music Access Filter, the download limit tools allow the ability to set a limit on the number of downloads allowed during any recurring time interval (daily, weekly, monthly, yearly).
 Click “Create Account” to finish.

-To edit a user simply go to the “Edit or remove a user” tab in the same Manage Users section of the Admin Panel and begin typing the user’s name or email address to find them.
-Click on the user you wish to edit and you’ll see that you have the same options to configure as you did during the original account setup.
-You can delete individual users at the bottom of this page on the “Edit or remove a user” tab.
+To edit a user, simply go to the “Edit or Remove a User” tab in the same Manage Users section of the Admin Panel, and enter the user’s name or email address to find them.
+Click a user listing to edit their information using the same tools seen during the original account setup.
+You can delete individual users off of your site with the Delete User function at the bottom of their information.

 When a user opts to license a track they’ll submit a License Request (unless you have e-commerce enabled).